railsbridge-boston/cookbook/registration/announcing-registration.md

 [here]: https://github.com/railsbridge-boston/private/blob/master/credentials.md

-1. Click "Create Campaign" in the top right of the dashboard
+1. Click "Create" in the top right of the dashboard
-1. Select "Regular Campaign" and go to the next setp
+2. Select "Email Campaign" and go to the next step
-1. Select the "Tell me about the next RBB workshop" list
-  1. Select the entire list
+3. Ensure "Regular" is selected from the choices on top
+4. Title the list "June 2015 (or whatever month/year) Workshop Announcement"
-  1. Go to next step
+5. Go to next step
-1. Enter/confirm the campaign details.
+6. Enter/confirm the campaign details.
-   1. Campaign name: June 2015 (or whatever month/year) Workshop Announcement
+  1. Recipients: Tell me about the next RailsBridge Boston Workshop
+  2. Segment or Tag: All subscribers on list
+  3. Personalize the `To:` field: `*|FNAME|*`
-   1. From Name: RailsBridge Boston
+  4. From Name: RailsBridge Boston / railsbridgeboston@gmail.com
-   1. Email subject: Next RailsBridge Boston Workshop - Applications Open
+  5. Email subject: Next RailsBridge Boston Workshop - Applications Open
-   1. Reply-to email address: `railsbridgeboston@gmail.com`
-   1. Personalize the `To:` field: `*|FNAME|*`
-   1. Track opens
-   1. Authenticate campaign
-   1. Go to next step
+9. Go to next step
-1. Select "Saved Templates"
+10. Select "Saved Templates"
-1. Select the appropriate workshop announcement template, i.e. either the Ruby one or the Rails one.
+11. Select the appropriate workshop announcement template, i.e. either the Ruby one or the Rails one.
-1. Select the corresponding section to edit the following information:
+12. Select the corresponding section to edit the following information:
    1. Meta text at very top: "RailsBridge Boston [Month] workshop registration is open!"
-   1. Main content: "[Month] Workshop"
+   2. Main content: "[Month] Workshop"
-   1. Main content:  Dates, location, and URLs
+   3. Main content:  Dates, location, and URLs
-   1. Add any mentions of sponsors if necessary
+   4. Add any mentions of sponsors if necessary
-   1. Update what the workshop will cover: is it Ruby basics or Rails?
+   5. Update what the workshop will cover: is it Ruby basics or Rails?
+   6. Likely most of this is in place already :)
+13. Save & Close
+14. Click on "Edit" next to Setting & Tracking at the bottom of the page and make sure Track opens is checked
-1. Preview and test - look it over, send yourself a test email.
+15. Preview and test - look it over, send yourself a test email.
-1. Hit next
-1. Click "Edit" next to "Plain-Text email" to make sure the formatting isn't wonky
+16. Find the very small "Edit" link on the campaign page near the Plain-Text email explanation and click it to make sure the formatting isn't wonky
-1. Exit if you are not ready to send the campaign; send now if you are.
+17. Exit if you are not ready to send the campaign; send now or schedule if you are.

 ## Announce on twitter